dil-ajanek/tech_assessment/README.md

 Our subscription limits how many requests we are allowed to send to the 3rd party API.
 If that limit exceeded, we will be overcharged, so we build a server which only forward users request if the, query is not in its cache.

-n case of Ruby, some backend code stub already prepared in [lib/movies_client.rb](./lib/movies_client.rb) for the project.
+In case of Ruby, some backend code stub already prepared in [lib/movies_client.rb](./lib/movies_client.rb) for the project.
 While building the application, integrate this file in your solution and implement the core logic in it.

 # Requirements